Registration / Re-registration

 For online registration, payment must be made by credit card (Visa or MasterCard).

-For on-site registration, you may pay by Visa or MasterCard, or by check made payable to the University of Montpellier’s Accounting Officer.
+For on-site registration, you may pay by Visa or MasterCard credit card, or by check made payable to the University of Montpellier’s Accounting Officer.

 For payment by bank transfer: please contact your faculty for instructions.

 Registration will only be processed upon receipt of payment.
-Cash payments are not accepted by the registration office.
+The registration office does not accept cash payments.

 Can I delay the processing of my check payment?

 No. Registration payments are processed daily in accordance with current regulations.
-If you anticipate having difficulty making your payment, please do not hesitate to contact the Registrar’s Office.
+If you anticipate having difficulty making a payment, please do not hesitate to contact the Registrar’s Office.

 I don’t have a way to pay.
 Can someone else pay the registration fees for me?